tjnenrtn/UGXrealms/README.md

-# UGXmr
+## UGX Mortal Realms

-UGX Mortal Realms
+This is the repo for the Minetest server UGX Mortal Realms.